KristiyanGeorgiev1996/HTMLandCSSynergy/02.HTML-&-CSS-Mini-Course/README.md

 # HTML & CSS Mini Course – Tasks from SoftUni

-This repository contains solutions to practical tasks completed during the **HTML & CSS** training at SoftUni.
+This file contains solutions to practical tasks completed during the **HTML & CSS** training at SoftUni.
 Its purpose is to present a comprehensive collection of exercises demonstrating foundational skills in web development.

 ---

-## Repository Contents
+## File Contents

 - **Introduction to HTML** – tasks focused on semantic HTML structure and basic page layout.
 - **Introduction to CSS** – exercises covering styling techniques, layout, and fundamental CSS properties.